- Prospective Students

 Those eligible to receive a Bachelor's Degree or higher from one of the countries listed above are exempt from taking an English Proficiency test.
 It is not required that your degree must be completed at the time you are applying for admission, however the degree must be completed prior to enrolling at Ohio State.

 If your country is not listed as any of the exempt countries, you must take an English proficiency test.
+A complete list of Ohio State TOEFL requirements can be found here.

 How do I submit my GRE/GMAT and TOEFL scores?